expln/metamath-lamp-docs/inline_proof.md

 2. Select the "Inline proof" in the "hamburger" menu in the Editor.

 This will inline only a single occurrence of the theorem used by the selected step.
-If the same theorem is used by other steps, you have to do inlining for each of those steps, if you want to completely get rid of the theorem in your proof.
+If the same theorem is used by other steps, you need to do inlining for each of those steps, if you want to completely get rid of that theorem in your proof.